EvoSuite/evosuite/IMPORTANT_README_FOR_DEVELOPERS.txt

 ---------------------------------------------
-STATIC VARIABLES ARE YOUR ENEMIES
+STATIC VARIABLES ARE YOUR ENEMY

 Static variables should be either constant or representing transient data (eg cache information whose presence/missing has only effect on performance, not on functionality).